Lloydminster Catholic School Division

 Lloydminster Catholic School Division (LCSD) or Lloydminster R.C.S.S.D.
-No. 89 is a Catholic school division serving approximately 2,800 students in Lloydminster, SK/AB and surrounding area.
-Lloydminster Catholic School Division operates four elementary schools for grades K-7, one high school for grades 8-12 and one early childhood education center.
+No. 89 is a Catholic school division serving approximately 3,000 students in Lloydminster, SK/AB and surrounding area.
+Lloydminster Catholic School Division operates four elementary schools for grades K-7, one high school for grades 8–12 and one early childhood education center.
 It is currently the city's sole provider of single-track French Immersion education from grades K-12 through École St. Thomas Elementary School and Holy Rosary High School.
+The division straddles the Alberta-Saskatchewan boundary and operates on Treaty 6 territory, and is governed under both provinces' education ministries.

+Context: a divided city

+Lloydminster is Canada's only city split by a provincial boundary.
+When Alberta and Saskatchewan were created as provinces in 1905, the Fourth Meridian was chosen as the dividing line, bisecting the existing settlement; the Alberta portion incorporated as a village in 1906 and the Saskatchewan portion as a town in 1907, resulting for a quarter-century in duplicated municipal institutions on each side.
+The two halves were amalgamated into a single municipality by Order-in-Council of both provinces on 20 May 1930, and jointly chartered as a city by both provinces in 1958.
+The resulting bi-provincial charter arrangement is reflected in the city's institutions, including its two school divisions — the Catholic Lloydminster Catholic School Division and the public Lloydminster Public School Division — both of which operate schools and enrol students on both sides of the interprovincial boundary.